When holidays roll around and the stressful season begins, you may find some use out of these family affirmations!

 Past resentment & guilt

-Even past interactions can influence your anxiety about a family event.
+Even past interactions driven by conditional love or toxicity can influence your anxiety about a family event.

 “Oh, Uncle Ted is going to be there?
 I haven’t seen him since 5 years ago when he insulted my choice to go to grad school and I never forgave him.”